spatie/statamic-responsive-images/README.md

 }
 ```

+Majority of tag parameters are available as arguments in the responsive field, the parameters just need to have colons replaced with underscores.
+For example, `lg:glide:filter` would become `lg_glide_filter`.

+If you are unsure what arguments are available, try out the GraphQL explorer in the control panel located at `/cp/graphiql` and utilize the autocomplete feature.

-## Image from the responsive fieldtype with GraphQL
+### Images from the responsive fieldtype

-A responsive fieldtype has all the same fields as a normal responsive field from an asset, except they're under a `breakpoints` key.
+A responsive fieldtype has all the same fields as a normal responsive field from an asset, except they're under a `breakpoints` key and you cannot pass any arguments to it.

 ```graphql
 {